 For regular updates, we encourage you to subscribe to our Family Blog.

-Visit the Housing Tour for complete information about your student's residence hall and for a link to see the floor plan and amenities for the room.
+Visit the Housing Tour for complete information about your student's residence hall and for a link to see the room diagram and amenities for the room.

-Includes information about when for Thanksgiving, December and Spring break periods occur along with break stay options, when and how to apply for break stays, policies and costs.
+Includes information about University break periods, along with when and how to apply for break stay options, policies and costs.

 Which buildings are First-Year buildings?
 Upper Division?
 Where are communities located?
 What housing options are available in which buildings?
 Find the answers on our Building Information page.